GENERAL INFORMATION FOR ALL GRADUATE PIANO AUDITIONS

 FINAL ROUND REPERTOIRE REQUIREMENTS

 *All solo performances must be memorized (collaborative repertoire is the one exception).
-If auditioning via video, recordings should have been made within the past two years.

 - MM Performance: Prepare a memorized program of not less than 40 minutes that includes contrasting works from at least three different style periods.
 Sight-reading will also be evaluated.